-Compensation for Judges Lags Behind Attorneys, Even with Much More Experience
+Compensation for Judges Lags Behind Attorneys,

+Even with Much More Experience

 Justices and judges for the Supreme Court, Court of Criminal Appeals, and Courts of Appeals are required to have at least 10 years of experience as lawyers, and judges for the district courts must have at least four years of experience.
-Based on attorney income data collected by the State Bar of Texas for 2013, the state salaries for all judges are less than the average salary of lawyers with more than 10 years of experience.
-In fact, the state salaries for district and intermediate appellate court judges are less than the average salary of lawyers overall, regardless of years of experience.
+Based on attorney income data collected by the State Bar of Texas for 2015, the state salaries for all judges are less than the average salary of lawyers with more than 10 years of experience.
+In fact, the state salaries for district and intermediate appellate court judges are less than the average salary of lawyers of years of experience.

 Very few Texas justices or judges have been licensed as attorneys for less than 15 years.
 Rather, the average length of time since licensure is over 30 years for judges on the appellate and district courts.
-Despite this vast level of experience, the average salary of similarly situated private practitioners with over 25 years since licensure is \$172,825, more than 23 percent higher than the state salary of a district judge and higher than any judicial salary in Texas.
+Despite this vast level of experience, the average salary of private practitioners with 16 to 20 years since licensure is \$209,049, 29 percent higher than the average salary of a district judge and higher than any judicial salary in Texas.